EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_safety/README.md

 - **warning_safety_zone_radius:** Radius size of the robot's intermediary safety zone.
 - **critical_safety_zone_radius:** Radius size of the robot's most internal safety zone.

-# 6. V-REP Scenarios

-In `scenarios` folder there are a set of v-rep scenarios to test the risk management.
-- Files with SXX.ttt: Scenario for risk management for single robot.
-- Files with MXX.ttt: Scenario for risk management for multiple robots.
-- Files with HRC_XX.ttt: Human-robot collaboration scenarios.